scil/MtHamlMore/README.md

 ----
 * snip : a haml snippet which could be inserted into a haml string or another snip

-* PlaceHolder : one type of Node, part of snip, which allow user to insert custom content.default values can be defined for a Placeholder.
+* PlaceHolder : one type of Node, part of snip, which allow user to insert custom content. default values can be defined for a Placeholder, and you can call default values using '@@default',which is parsed as PlaceholderDefaultCaller.

 * InlinePlaceholder :it's different with Placeholder, just like block element vs inline element in web DOM.
     * Warning: InlineSnipCaller is not a type of Node, it's parsed before parsing haml tree, see: